49ers’ pre-draft visit tracker

 The 49ers are allowed to host 30 draft-eligible players at their team facility.
-Here’s the list of visitors, which likely will grow in coming weeks as those meetings are made:
+Here’s the list of visitors, which can’t be made beyond April 19.

 DL Jonathan Allen, Alabama